Eisenhower High School (Michigan): Competitions

 Eisenhower's Quiz Bowl team has won four state championships (the 1989, 1992, and 2000 Michigan State Championship Quiz Bowl and the 2000 Michigan NAQT State Championship Tournament) and two national championships (the 1990 and 2000 American Scholastics Competition Network Tournament of Champions).

 Eisenhower's Varsity Dance Team has earned top honors multiple times in regional competitions, as well as the UDA National Dance Team Championship under coach Rachelle Kiehle.
-Since 2009, the team has been consistently ranked in the top three dance teams in the nation, placing first in the Jazz category in 2014.

 In 2015, the team placed first in Hip Hop and second in Jazz, while Eisenhower's Junior Varsity Dance Team scored their first national championship with their Pom routine and took third place in Jazz.

 On February 5, 2017, both teams captured first place gold as Eisenhower JV Dance won the Pom division and Eisenhower Varsity Dance topped both the Hip Hop and Jazz categories.

 The Eisenhower Science Olympiad team placed first in the High School division at the Region 7 tournament in 2022, competing against schools in Macomb and St. Clair counties.
 This continued the team's first-place streak which began in 2019.
 The team also placed first in the region in 1992, 1995, 2002 and 2005.

 The team has a long history of strong performance in Michigan, all the way back to the beginning of the Science Olympiad program in 1983.
 Eisenhower placed second in the state that first year.
 The most competitive Eisenhower team was probably during the years of 1987 to 1990, when the team placed first twice, and second twice, in the state.
 Typically, the top two Michigan teams qualify to compete at the National tournament.